Psychologist

 Causes

-The precise cause of social phobia is not known.
-Environmental and biological factor be involved.
+The precise cause of social phobia is not known but it is believed that both environmental and biological factors can be involved.
 Some people are born with a cautious personality style and have a tendency to be shy and sensitive to new situations.
 This may contribute to social phobia.
 Others may learn a cautious style depending on experiences they have, the way others react to them, or the behaviors they see in their parents and others.
-Low self-confidence and a lack of coping skills to manage normal stress can also play a role in social phobia.
-Those who tend to be worriers, perfectionists, and who have a hard time dealing with small mistakes may also be more likely to develop it.
-Certainly biological and chemical brain processes may play a part.

 Treatment